Color notes - color spaces

 - often scaling Y's 0..1 to to 16..235, and the chrominance channels's -0.5..0.5 to 16..240, centered at 128) (verify).

-This is a historical practice, mostly to avoid color clipping when piping video through several systems by analogue means (YPbPr).
-However, the ~10% reduction of color resolution is somewhat pointless if the signal is digital all the way.
+Not using the full range is a historical practice, mostly to avoid color clipping when piping video through several systems by analogue means (YPbPr).
+However, the ~10% reduction of color resolution is a bit wasteful if the signal is digital all the way.

 (While TVs are used to adapting to display what they get nicely, computer viewing may need tweaking to use the full range if the signal still has this headroom/footroom, particularly to make sure the darkest color is black and not a dark gray).